lukasgeis/BipartiteRegulatorProbing/README.md

 The `jobs` folder contains all bash files to run the algorithms for comparison on the [Goethe-HHLR](https://csc.uni-frankfurt.de/wiki/doku.php?id=public:start) cluster.

 ### Scripts
 The scripts folder contains all script files.
 Note that [Python](https://www.python.org/) must be installed beforehand.
-The scripts are:
-* Data Generation using `createData.py`
-* Data Compression using `bprTimeCompression.py`, `bprParametersCompression.py` or `bprValuesCompression` to compress logged results into small data that then can be plotted
-* Plotting Data using `timePlot.py`, `parametersPlot.py` or `valuesPlot.py`
+The scripts are mainly used to plot or tabulate results of experiments.

 Installing the necessary python packages can be done via
 ```bash